 What to do with Leftover Strawberry Stems

-What to do with Leftover Strawberry Stems - Photo of Strawberry Stems
+What to do with Leftover Strawberry Stems * Photo of Strawberry Tops

 What to do with Leftover Strawberry Stems

-I read a post on Facebook that wanted suggestions on what to do with leftover strawberry stems.
+I read a Facebook post asking for suggestions on what to do with leftover strawberry stems.
 Since a fresh strawberry is a favorite fruit among Americans, we tend to have lots of strawberry tops that usually end up in the trash can.

 The variety of answers surprised me – there were so many different ideas!
-I decided to write an article about it, so that everyone would benefit from this group’s wisdom.
+I decided to write an article about it so everyone could benefit from this group’s wisdom.

-Although fresh strawberries are available all year now, prime strawberry season is mid-April through May.
+Although fresh strawberries are available year-round now, prime strawberry season runs from mid-April through May.

 Can You Eat Strawberry Leaves?